alireza5522/vscode-complete-rtl/README.md

 - **Enable RTL Text Documents**: Reactivates the extension if previously disabled.
 - **Re-initialize RTL Text Documents**: Reloads the extension and reapplies settings.

-Whenever you had problems with the extension to be taken effect, just use the re-initialize command and then reload all windows.
-It'll most likely make everything all right again!
+**Whenever you had problems with the extension to be taken effect, just use the `re-initialize` command *and/or* reload all windows.
+It'll most likely make everything all right again!** 👈🏻

 Otherwise, do not worry!
 If things went wrong, just **RE-INSTALL** the vscode itself; close all vscode windows, run the vscode installation program and proceed the process to reinstall it.
 This will fix the vscode core just like it was at first!